MataKrow/Checkpoints/README.md

 It also solves the "running to evil" problem present in co-op.
 By updating the spawn position when it's updated.
 Players can get right back into the action with no delay.
 (Unless there's someone on the fountain.)

-It also also solves that problem of **being dead** (In Doom).
-When you die in surivival you're waiting to play again, but the only way to come back is if everyone dies or if the level changes.<br />
-The problem comes if you die with good players in a very long map.
-This system shoud solve that problem by reviving all dead players during a map getting idled people back into the action with no delay.
-(Unless you're a true spectator.)

 **Features**
 * Zandronum and GZDoom Compatible!
 (Not ZDoom though)
 * Diffrent functionality depending on gamemode